LnaSense/Hierarchical-local-global-fusion-network/README.md

 - training code for FMR-Net,
 - access information for the LaraS2R dataset.

+This project is developed in a Conda environment, using Python 3.10, PyTorch 2.9.1, and CUDA 12.6.
+Detailed environment configuration can be found in `environment.yml`.

 ## Code

 - `Forward_MLP.py`: script for training the forward MLP model.